czipperz/chx/README.md

 This is the best way to make and execute scripting files.

-If the script is non existant, it will create it, attempting to do so smartly.
-Otherwise it will make it executable and run it.
+If the script is non existant, it will create it, attempting to do so smartly, then will open it in `$EDITOR`.

+If the script does exist, it will make it executable and run it.

 Examples: